Assem-ElQersh/Object-Detection-App-2/README.md

 # Real-Time Object Detection Application (CDN Version)

-This is a modified version of the [Object Detection App](https://github.com/Assem-ElQersh/Object-Detection-App) that uses CDN-based dependencies instead of npm packages.
+This is a modified version of my original [Object Detection App](https://github.com/Assem-ElQersh/Object-Detection-App) that uses CDN-based dependencies instead of npm packages.
 This approach helps avoid dependency conflicts that can occur with npm installations.

 ## Key Changes